It Ends

-It Ends is a 2025 American horror film written, edited and directed by Alexander Ullom, in his directorial debut.
-It stars Phinehas Yoon, Akira Jackson, Noah Toth and Mitchell Cole.
+It Ends is a 2025 American road horror thriller film written, directed, and edited by Alexander Ullom, in his directorial debut and starring Phinehas Yoon, Akira Jackson, Noah Toth, and Mitchell Cole.
+It follows a group of graduates friends who go on a late-night drive but accidentally turn onto a two-lane highway, which appears to go on indefinitely.